ryannhg/love-your-humans/README.md

 # Love your Humans!
-> Remind yourself to remind your friends that they're loved. ❤️
+> Remind yourself to remind your humans that they're loved. ❤️

 ### What _is_ this?